farlee2121/DevEssentialsBlog/_drafts/2021-09-07-Stable-Incremental-Additive.md

 As mentioned, I believe existing best practices satisfy these qualities.
 Here's a few of them with the connections made explicit

 - Software Architecture:
   - Plugin-style architectures (Hexagonal, Clean Arch, Port and Adapters) are built around these properties.
-Each service owns it's abstractions to prevent change from external factors (stable).
+Each service owns its dependency abstractions to prevent change from external factors (stable).
 Owned dependencies also mean each service contains all the knowledge it needs to do it's job (incremental).
 Services are composed externally by adapting their abstractions (additive).
   - Similar examples: pipes and filters, message-based architectures
 - Requirements:
   - Stories are self-contained definitions of need (stable).
 Each story should satisfy a need and provide value when it's completed (incremental).
 A story is only useful if it adds to the knowledge collected by previous stories (additive).
 - Testing:
-  - Behavior-Driven testing like TestApi or Gherkin separate test definitions from code.
+  - Behavior-Driven testing like [TestApi](../_posts/2020-08-21-Test-Api-InPractice.md) or [Gherkin](https://specflow.org/learn/gherkin/) separate test definitions from code.
 The tests are thus much like stories, an expression of need independent from the system (stable).
 Each test provides value through verifying a new expectation (incremental, additive).
-  - Automated regression testing encodes individual expectations as tests (incremental).
-New tests can be added without interfering with old tests (additive), and any
+  - Automated regression testing encodes individual expectations as tests and each expectation can be verified independently (incremental, stable).
+New test cases are generally selected to cover new expectations or errors that slip through (additive).
+If one isn't careful about coupling tests to implementations, then it breaks stability/additivity and leads to the [Fragile Test Problem](http://xunitpatterns.com/Fragile%20Test.html)
 - Scientific Method: Each experiment defines a clear hypothesis then attempts to definitely prove or disprove it.
 Each experiment both establishes a fact and builds a foundation for further inquiry (stable, incremental, additive).
 - Team/organization structures: The advent of devops has pushed many team organizations to vertically integrated teams.
 Each team owns it's features from requirements to production.
-Products are composed of many such team working in tandem and collaborating when needed.
+Products are composed of many such teams working in tandem and collaborating when needed.
 Each team is a stable unit delivering it's own unique value.
 - Continuous Integration
   - Every code push is automatically run through the suite of tests and expectations for the code.
 Effectively each push shouldn't break any existing work (stable).
-Any expectation of the new code also have to pass (incremental), and changes are expected to add value to the system (additive).
+Any expectations in the new code also have to pass (incremental), and changes are expected to add value to the system (additive).
 - Continuous Deployment
   - A philosophy that believes in it's stable increments so thoroughly it expects every increment merged to the main branch is also ready to deploy to production.
 To be fair, the other half is a robust error handling strategy to discover and address issues early.
 This locks in stability of the added work as soon as possible.
 - Other